gabrielication/RIOT/examples/coap_dtls_mbedtls/README.md

     PORT=tap1 make term

-And then type `dtlsc` followed by the previous address you copied from the server and (optionally) the key exchange mode (default is PSK), like:
+And then type `tlsc` followed by the previous address you copied from the server and (optionally) the key exchange mode (default is PSK), like:

-    > dtlsc fe80::ac4a:f4ff:fef7:b23d
+    > tlsc fe80::ac4a:f4ff:fef7:b23d

 If you prefer another key exchange mode you can type like:

-    > dtlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa
+    > tlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa

 You can also choose your TLS version like:

-    > dtlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa dtls1_3
+    > tlsc fe80::ac4a:f4ff:fef7:b23d ecdhe_ecdsa tls1_3

 It will start by default in a verbose mode printing all the bytes sent and received (you can disable it by changing a flag in the code).